monero-project/monero/docs/DECOY_SELECTION.md

 statistical dependence for picks within rings more than necessary.
 When you are trying to build up a set of X unique decoy picks, if the first pick has 100 choices, then the next pick has 99 choices, then 98 choices, etc, etc. Since these picks are not statistically independent, then the distribution of the picks gets more and more skewed for the later picks.
-You can combat this effect by simply commiting to the order in which you pick the outputs, and try adding them in this order, assuming that they are valid.
+You can combat this effect by simply committing to the order in which you pick the outputs, and try adding them in this order, assuming that they are valid.

 ## Implementing Decoy Selection